jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 Documentation exists for [custom sentence syntax](https://developers.home-assistant.io/docs/voice/intent-recognition/template-sentence-syntax/), but there is very little for intents.
 They are referred to as [Intent scripts](https://www.home-assistant.io/integrations/intent_script/) but they are actually an odd mixture of script and template.

-Templates can be used to construct phrases outside the intent.
-This is good practice if you want to maintain your intents easily.
-It also means that common phrases can be reused in different intents.
+Modularity is to be encouraged - it doesn't all have to be crammed into the intent.
+Templates can be used to construct common phrases that can be repeated in different intents.
+Scripts can be used to carry out series of actions.

 Please make comments and suggestions in the [discussions page](https://github.com/jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/discussions)